Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

 Buffalo Stats and Trends

-- So far this season Buffalo has one win against the spread.

-- The Bulls have been underdogs by 7 points or more two times this year and covered the spread once.
+- This season, the Bulls have one ATS win in two games as an underdog of 7 points or more.

-- Buffalo's games this season have gone over the total in one out of three opportunities (33.3%).
+- Buffalo's games this year have gone over the total in one out of three opportunities (33.3%).

-- The Bulls have three giveaways this season, while the Broncos have seven takeaways .
+- This year the Bulls have three turnovers, four fewer than the Broncos have takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.